 The dynamic energy to be seen in my paintings are my response to observed changes in the landscape.

 In order to immerse myself in the environment, I make much of the artwork on site where extreme weather and the elements find their way into the pieces.
 I describe the process of working outdoors in wild weather as almost ‘performative’.
 Some of the pieces made on paper on site become the basis for larger works on canvas painted back in the studio.
 Here, I usually work with oil paint, building up the surfaces using natural substances like sand and dried seaweed.

 By producing my art work I hope it will give people a chance to connect with that landscape and respect the nature that is so wild around us, to then cultivate a deeper understanding and inspire others to make a difference.

-Ellis is the tutor for our painting holidays in the Outer Hebrides 10-17 May 2020 and 23-30 May 2021 – Lewis & Harris, North Uist, South Uist and the Isle of Benbecula.
+Ellis is the tutor for our painting holidays in the Outer Hebrides 23-30 May 2021 – Lewis & Harris, North Uist, South Uist and the Isle of Benbecula.
 Find out more

-She also leads our new small ship art cruise in the Inner Hebrides 18-24 August 2021 – find out more.
+She also leads our new Hebridean Wildscapes – Small ship art cruise of the Inner Hebrides ,4-10 September 2022.

 In December 2018 Ellis won the John Byrne Award, which is about exploring societal values, with her oil painting Tuil (In Gaelic), Flood (In English).

 Mixed medium techniques in landscape art using acrylics, oils, pastels and oil pastels